DCN - Wireless Transmission

 Microwaves can have wavelength ranging from 1 mm – 1 meter and frequency ranging from 300 MHz to 300 GHz.

 Microwave antennas concentrate the waves making a beam of it.
-As shown in picture above multiple antennas can be aligned to reach farther.
-Microwaves are higher frequencies and do not penetrate wall like obstacles.
+As shown in picture above, multiple antennas can be aligned to reach farther.
+Microwaves have higher frequencies and do not penetrate wall like obstacles.

-Infrared waves lies in between visible light spectrum and microwaves.
-It has wavelength of 700 nm to 1 mm and frequency ranges from 300 GHz to 430 THz.
+Infrared wave lies in between visible light spectrum and microwaves.
+It has wavelength of 700-nm to 1-mm and frequency ranges from 300-GHz to 430-THz.

-Infrared waves are used for very short range communication purposes such as television and it’s remote.
-Infrared travels in a straight line so they are directional by nature.
-Because of high frequency range, Infrared do not cross wall like obstacles.
+Infrared wave is used for very short range communication purposes such as television and it’s remote.
+Infrared travels in a straight line hence it is directional by nature.
+Because of high frequency range, Infrared cannot cross wall-like obstacles.

 Highest most electromagnetic spectrum which can be used for data transmission is light or optical signaling.
 This is achieved by means of LASER.